- Kerry Sutton

 We'll drop our bags at the hostel, freshen up and head out for a big feed.
 We'll have a briefing about the weekend, including all safety aspects.
 It'll be an early night ready for the excitement of the challenge ahead!

-After a hearty breakfast and group briefing, the challenge will begin at midday.
+After a hearty breakfast and group briefing, the challenge will begin at 11am.
 Your first summit will be the highest of the entire trip - the mighty Ben Nevis, Scotland’s highest peak.

 The well-worn path heading to Ben Nevis' summit